pabloz/pybash/README.md

 # pybash

-## Some tiny Bash helper functions for working with Python modules
+## Bash functions to work with Python modules

-/!\ WIP: Half-tested, only on Python 2.7 / Ubuntu.
+:warning: Work in progress: Half-tested, only on Python 2.7 / Ubuntu.
 Expect tracebacks.

 May not work for you at this point, and there may be something better already available out there.